gsi-ee/dabc/plugins/root/HttpServer.md

 serv->CreateEngine("fastcgi:9000/none?debug=1");
 ```

-All user access will be rouled by web server - one can not configure
+All user access will be ruled by web server -
-method like htdigest for civetweb server.
+for the moment one cannot restrict with fastcgi engine.

 ## Integrate with existing applications

 In many practical cases no any changes of existing code is required.
 Opened files (and all objects inside), existing canvas and histograms automatically
-scanned by the server and available to the users.
+scanned by the server and will be available to the users.
-If necessary, any object can be registered directly to the server with THttpServer::Register() call.
+If necessary, any object can be registered directly to the server with **`THttpServer::Register()`** call.

-Central point of integration - method how THttpServer synchronized with running application.
+Central point of integration - when and how THttpServer get access to data from running application.
 By default it is done during gSystem->ProcessEvents() call - THttpServer uses synchronous timer,
-which is activated every 100 ms.
+which is activated every 100 ms. Such approach works perfectely when running macros in interactive ROOT shell.

 If application runs in compiled code and does not contains gSystem->ProcessEvents() calls,
 two method are available.